-1. Use Tasks to engage students
+1. Use Tasks to engage students by setting achievable objectives

 Tasks can be especially useful in class-wide activities to track individual student contributions.
 It is also a great way to scaffold a student’s work in projects that require multiple stages of feedback as you can give them different tasks at different stages of their project.

-You have the option of hiding all your feedback until it’s ready for students’ eyes.
+You also have the option of hiding all your feedback until it’s ready for students’ eyes.
 This allows you to take your time in writing and editing it without the pressure of your students getting notified about your changes!